Strengthen Your College List

 Dates and Deadlines

 Scholarships for $500 and $40,000 are awarded monthly until February of your senior year.
 Completing any step enters you in the drawings on the first day of every month.
-For $500 scholarships, we select 150 winners from the class of 2024 and 150 from the class of 2025 every month.
-For $40,000 scholarships, we select a total of two monthly (one from class of 2024 and another from class of 2025).
+Drawings occur on the first day of every month.

 Tips for Strengthening Your List